oechsler/do-dyndns/README.md

 All that's missing now is to trigger the functions, for example, from your router's DynDNS service.
 You can use the `/update4` and `/update6` routes to update either IPv4 or IPv6.
 Both routes can be triggered either using query parameters or with the payload in the body of the request.

+I've tested it with my FRITZ!Box router, but it might also be adaptable to others as-well.

 ### Parameters